christos-pelekis/ArmyManagementSystem/README.md

 ### Leave Request Management

-- Log and track all leave requests submitted by personnel.
+- Log and track all approved leave requests submitted by personnel.
 - Capture essential details such as the requested dates, leave type, and personnel information.
 - Maintain a comprehensive and searchable log of all approved leave requests.
 - Keep a record of historical leave data for reference and reporting purposes.